djhshih/u133-array-to-tcga-rnaseq/README.md

 # Download and preprocess data
 We will be focusing on the TCGA dataset.
 For the rna-seq data, we download it through PANCAN; for the microarray data, we download them through the GEO.
 Details of the datasets can be found in the google sheet stated above.

-Expression and phenotype annotation are stored in `./exprs/`
+Expression data are stored in `./exprs/`

-TODO: move the annotation tables into a different folder called `./annot`?
 TODO: `./raw_exprs/` actually contains preprocessed data (frma)..